Azure-Samples/azure-search-openai-demo-java/README.md

 !['Output from running azd up'](assets/endpoint.png)

 > NOTE: It may take a minute for the application to be fully deployed.
-If you see a "Python Developer" welcome screen, then wait a minute and refresh the page.

 #### Use existing resources